adoyle-h/shell-general-colors/README.md

 ## Suggestion, Bug Reporting, Contributing

-Any suggestions and contributions are always welcome.
-Please open an [issue][] to talk with me.

-## Versioning

-See [releases][].

-The versioning follows the rules of SemVer 2.0.0.

-**Attentions**: anything may have **BREAKING CHANGES** at **ANY TIME** when major version is zero (0.y.z), which is for initial development and the public API should be considered unstable.

-For more information on SemVer, please visit http://semver.org/.
+**Before opening new Issue/Discussion/PR and posting any comments**, please read [Contributing Guidelines](https://gcg.adoyle.me/CONTRIBUTING).

 ## Copyright and License

-Copyright 2019~2022 ADoyle (adoyle.h@gmail.com) Some Rights Reserved.
+Copyright 2019-2023 ADoyle (adoyle.h@gmail.com).
+Some Rights Reserved.
 The project is licensed under the **BSD 3-clause License**.

 See the [LICENSE][] file for the specific language governing permissions and limitations under the License.